apache/druid/docs/content/Tutorial:-A-First-Look-at-Druid.md

 This is a **groupBy** query, which you may be familiar with from SQL.
 We are grouping, or aggregating, via the `dimensions` field: `["page"]`.
 We are **filtering** via the `namespace` dimension, to only look at edits on `articles`.
 Our **aggregations** are what we are calculating: a count of the number of data rows, and a count of the number of edits that have occurred.

-The result looks something like this:
+The result looks something like this (when it's prettified):

 ```json
 [